IreneVDB/hugo-apero-blogdown-personal/content/blog/trackers/01-Oura/index.markdown

 title: "Ōura Ring"
 weigth: 1
 subtitle: "A ring that measures sleep, activity and readiness"
 excerpt: "What is the Ōura Ring and what can you do with the data?
-An overview my experiences with the Ōura Ring for tracking **Sleep**, **Activity** and **Readiness**.
+An overview of my experiences with the Ōura Ring for tracking **Sleep**, **Activity** and **Readiness**.
 Accompanied by instructions and visualizations on how to access and analyze your Ōura Ring data in R"
 date: 2021-09-26
 draft: false
 ---